Update: Strauss Wind Project Underway!

-We are excited to share that, with the help of community members who signed a petition and showed up in support, the Santa Barbara County Board of Supervisors voted last night to deny three appeals and approve the Strauss Wind Project.
+We are excited to share that, with the help of community members who signed a petition and showed up in support, the Santa Barbara County Board of Supervisors voted on November 13, 2019 to deny three appeals and approve the Strauss Wind Project.
 The vote was 4-0, with Supervisor Peter Adam recusing himself.
 The wind turbines will play a big role in moving our region to 100% renewable energy.
 Construction is slated to begin in early 2020.

 On Tuesday, January 28, the Santa Barbara County Board of Supervisors will hold a hearing on the Strauss Wind Project, which is the subject of three appeals.
 County staff are recommending denying the appeals, and your voice will help support their position.